liflab/lif-style/Readme.md

 some of the LIF style rules.
 In addition, you can auto-clean-up your code by right-clicking on a resource and selecting Source / Format or Source / Clean up.

+## The IntelliJ formatter configuration

+To install the LIF formatting rules in IntelliJ IDEA:

+1. Press Ctrl+Alt+S to open IDE settings and select Editor / Code style, then go to the Java section.
+2. Click on the Gear icon next to the "Scheme" drop-down, select *Import scheme* / *Eclipse XML profile*.
+3. Select the file `LIF Eclipse Coding Style.xml`.
+Give a name to these settings and click OK.
+4. Click on Apply to close all the windows.

+From then on, the new code that you will produce will be formatted according to some of the LIF style rules.
+In addition, you can auto-clean-up your code by right-clicking on a resource and selecting *Reformat code*.

 ## Other steps

 Here are a few other steps you may want to follow to make sure your code